maxshuty/accessible-web-components/README.md

 | `circle-border-color`            | string  | The border color of the slider circles                                                                                                                                                     |                     `#8b8b8b` (grey)                     |
 | `circle-focus-border-color`      | string  | The focus border color of the slider circles (for accessibility).
 This should have proper contrast with the other colors you have selected or else it may fail accessibility requirements. | `#0074cc` (Similar to Chromes default blue focus border) |

+## Resetting the slider to its initial state
+In some circumstances you may want to reset the slider to it's initial state.
+This can easily be achieved by simply emitting a `range-changed` event.
 ## Contributions

 Contributions are always welcome!
 Simply fork this repo and submit a PR.